What Fish Can I Eat with Kidney Disease?

 Second, seafood such as salmon and tuna have higher mercury concentrations than other kinds of fish; this could lead to further complications if consumed in large amounts.

-Finally, depending on the stage of their condition, some individuals may need to limit their intake of phosphorus-rich foods like kidney friendly shrimp recipes and catfish due to increased risk of developing hyperphosphatemia (high phosphate levels).
+Finally, depending on the stage of their condition, some individuals may need to limit their intake of phosphorus-rich foods like spicy lemon garlic shrimp and catfish due to increased risk of developing hyperphosphatemia (high phosphate levels).

 In order to make informed choices about diet when living with kidney disease, consulting a healthcare professional is strongly recommended.